braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/customization.md

 If the [ContentCardsFragment][49] determines that a Content Card refresh has failed, it will display a network connection error message.

 A special adapter, the [AppboyEmptyContentCardsAdapter][50] replaces the standard [AppboyCardAdapter][53] to display the error message.
-To set the custom message itself, override the string resource `com_braze_feed_empty`.
+To set the custom message itself, override the string resource `com_appboy_feed_empty`.

 The style used to display this message can be found via [`Appboy.ContentCardsDisplay.Empty`][52] and is reproduced below.